PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 </script>
 ```

 Then change the HTML code in `Dice.vue` to display `diceValue`.
+Start by simply showing the number as text.
+If you want, you can have one image for each dice value, and show the corresponding image instead.

 In the HTML code you should also display the text:

-* `That was low.` if `diceValue` is 1 or 2.
+* `That was low.` if `diceValue` is 1 or 2
-* `That was average.` if `diceValue` is 3 or 4.
+* `That was average.` if `diceValue` is 3 or 4
-* `That was high.` if `diceValue` is 5 or 6.
+* `That was high.` if `diceValue` is 5 or 6

 To conditionally display HTML code you can use [the `v-if`, `v-else-if` and `v-else` directives](https://vuejs.org/v2/guide/conditional.html).

-To generate a new random dice value shown on the screen the user needs to go to another "page" and then back again (so the current instance of `Dice.vue` is deleted and then a new instance of it is created and displayed when the user gets back).
+To generate a new random dice value shown on the screen, the user currently needs to go to another "page" and then back again (so the current instance of `Dice.vue` is deleted and then a new instance of it is created and displayed when the user gets back).
 This is not that convenient for the user.
 Instead, add an HTML button in `Dice.vue` the user can click on to "throw" the dice again (generate a new random integer between 1 and 6).
 You need to add a method to your component to handle the click like this:

 ```html
 <script>